tue-mps-edu/asd-engd-project-2019-thermal-object-detection/README.md

 $ ./install.sh
 ```

-if everything went smoothly, you should be able to seamlessly execute the scripts provided in this repository.
+if everything goes smoothly, you should be able to seamlessly execute the scripts provided in this repository.